streamingfast/substreams-sink-kv/README.md

 - Generic Service
 - Wasm Query Service

-the `sink` block of your substreams manifest defines and configures which one to use
+the `sink` block of your Substreams manifest defines and configures which one to use

 ```yaml
 specVersion: v0.1.0